Mozilla terminates its deal with Yahoo and makes Google the default in Firefox again

 As Recode reported last year, there was a clause in the Mozilla deal that would have the potential Yahoo acquirer pay $375 million per year through 2019 if Mozilla didn’t want to work with the buyer.
 This clause also allowed Mozilla to walk away at its sole discretion.
 We don’t know if Mozilla invoked this clause to terminate the agreement, but it seems likely.

-This move makes Google Mozilla’s default search engine in the most of the world, with the exception of China, where the default is Baidu, and Russia, Turkey, Belarus and Kazakhstan, where Yandex is the default.
+This move makes Google Mozilla’s default search engine in most of the world, with the exception of China, where the default is Baidu, and Russia, Turkey, Belarus and Kazakhstan, where Yandex is the default.

 Historically, search engine royalties have been the main revenue driver for Mozilla.
 Back in 2014, the last year of the Google deal, that agreement brought in $323 million of the foundation’s $330 million in total revenue.
 Neither Google nor Mozilla discussed the financial details of this new deal, though once Mozilla releases its annual financial statement, we’ll get a better idea of what that looks like.